tklee1975/ci3-demo/readme.md

 ## Introduction

-This is a very simple CI application based on the Tutorial in the official CI Document.
+This is a very simple CodeIgniter3 application based on the official tutorial.
 Here's the link of the tutorial: https://codeigniter.com/userguide3/tutorial/index.html

+This project is super lite!
+No extra framework, like BOOTSTRAP, VUE, Javascript, .....;
+Just CodeIgniter, PHP, HTML & CSS.

 ## Notes
 - The application configuration is located at the application/config